Understanding Task Structure

 - Submit: Used for all "Submit" buttons

-- Skip: Used for "Skip Practice" buttons
+- Skip: Used for "Skip" buttons (e.g. skipping forward in the trail-making task)

 - Show help: Aria label for the hint button (for accessibility)